-Revision Description

-Α First edition.

-В Published in release 24D.
-The following updates are done in this revision: Updated the section Technical data on page 17.
+Revision Description D Published in release 24D.
+The following updates are done in this revision: • Updated the section Technical data on page 18 .
 Updated date of overpressure unit change.
 Added length of cables between interface plate and manipulator base.
+E Published in release 25E.
+The following updates are done in this revision: Removed prior design of overpressure unit.